1. Introduction

 Feature Breakdown

-The following image briefly summarises the interactions of the find
+The following image briefly summarises the interactions of the find command with

 some of its immediate components.